You've got to jump off cliffs all the time and build your wings on the way down.

-My personal philosophy is simple: The most important thing you can do is make wings for yourself and fly to places that fulfill your potential, allow you to develop your unique gifts, and open up a world of love and friendship.
+My name is Dr. Bill Thierfelder.
+I hold a Ph.D. in English, but taught a variety of Arts and Humanities courses over a three decade career at several New York and Long Island universities and colleges.
+My classroom vocation showed me quite clearly that life is all about making wings.
+Indeed, my personal philosophy--rooted in years of practical study and just plain old life experience--is simple: The most important thing you can do is to make wings for yourself and fly to places that fulfill your potential, allow you to develop your unique gifts, and open up a world of love and friendship.

 Some things about myself:

 After living exclusively in the New York metropolitan area since birth, I currently reside in Portland, Oregon, with my spouse.

 I retired from full-time teaching in 2010.
 Now, I devote my energies to being an artist/photographer, writer, lecturer, and museum docent.

 As an artist/photographer, I have a commitment to the art and craft of collage, employing various media, including crayon, pencil, graphite, inks, digital photos, and oil pastels.
 My work has been shown at galleries in Manhattan and on Long Island since 2007.
 In addition, you can view my collages and photography on this website.